 Overview of the Mask Options section of a filter pane in Effects, showing a luminosity mask.
+The Mask AI menu for a photo is shown underneath the options screenshot.
 Mask Options is also applicable when working in the Local Adjustments tab, or on a layer in the Layers pane.